CryptoRodeo/rhtap-dev-get-started/README.md

 - [Azure Devops](https://github.com/backstage/community-plugins/tree/main/workspaces/azure-devops)

 ### Plugin Distribution
-We distribute our plugins as **OCI artifacts** that get loaded into RHDH.
+We distribute our plugins as [OCI artifacts](./Docs/OCI-Artifacts.md) that get loaded into RHDH.

 The system that generates and distributes these plugins is currently being developed.

-#### What is an OCI artifact?
-An **OCI artifact** is a package format that follows the Open Container Initiative (OCI) standard.
-It allows us to:

-- Store and distribute software and related files using container registries (like Quay)
-- Maintain compatibility across different tools and platforms
-- Package various types of content beyond just containers (such as our plugins)

-Think of it like a standardized box that can hold different types of items, making them easier to ship and use across different systems.

 ### Community Collaboration
 The Backstage repository is open source and not owned by Red Hat.
 This means: